dynasty-29/spacex_falcon_project/README.md

 Use data science methodologies to define and formulate a real-world business problem.

 Use your data analysis tools to load a dataset, clean it, and find out interesting insights from it.

+Use your data visualization skills to visualize the data and extract meaningful patterns to guide the modeling process.

+Build a dashboard to analyze launch records interactively with Plotly Dash.

+Build an interactive map to analyze the launch site proximity with Folium.

+Split the data into training testing data.

+Train different classification models.

+Hyperparameter grid search.

+Use your machine learning skills to build a predictive model to help a business function more efficiently.

+Learn how to structure and build your data-findings report.